Demographics of the Supreme Court of the United States: Hispanic and Latino justices

-Some historians contend that Cardozo – a Sephardic Jew believed to be of distant Portuguese descent – should also be counted as the first Hispanic Justice.
+Some historians contend that Cardozo – a Sephardic Jew whose grandfather is believed to be of distant Portuguese descent – should also be counted as the first Hispanic Justice.
 Schmidhauser wrote in 1979 that "among the large ethnic groupings of European origin which have never been represented upon the Supreme Court are the Italians, Southern Slavs, and Hispanic Americans."
 The National Hispanic Center for Advanced Studies and Policy Analysis wrote in 1982 that the Supreme Court "has never had an Hispanic Justice", and the Hispanic American Almanac similarly reported in 1996 that "no Hispanic has yet sat on the U.S. Supreme Court".
 However, Segal and Spaeth state: "Though it is often claimed that no Hispanics have served on the Court, it is not clear why Benjamin Cardozo, a Sephardic Jew of Spanish heritage, should not count."
 They identify a number of other sources that present conflicting views as to Cardozo's ethnicity, with one simply labeling him "Iberian."
 In 2007, the Dictionary of Latino Civil Rights History also listed Cardozo as "the first Hispanic named to the Supreme Court of the United States."

 The nomination of Sonia Sotomayor, widely described in media accounts as the first Hispanic nominee, drew more attention to the question of Cardozo's ethnicity.
 Cardozo biographer Andrew Kaufman questioned the usage of the term "hispanic" during Cardozo's lifetime, commenting: "Well, I think he regarded himself as Sephardic Jew whose ancestors came from the Iberian Peninsula."
 However, "no one has ever firmly established that the family's roots were, in fact, in Portugal".
 It has also been asserted that Cardozo himself "confessed in 1937 that his family preserved neither the Spanish language nor Iberian cultural traditions".
 By contrast, Cardozo made his own translations of authoritative legal works written in French and German.